-On October 6, Jeffrey Velfing and John Crosby, respectively, former chief steward and former assistant steward of National Postal Mail Handlers Union Local 307, were sentenced in U.S. District Court for the Western District of Michigan to identical sentences of two years of probation, a $1,000 fine and a $100 special assessment for embezzling funds from the Detroit union.
-Each already had paid full restitution in the amount of $6,758.
-Velfing and Crosby had pleaded guilty in June after being indicted in April.
-The actions follow a joint probe by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+On December 12, Brian Cisek, former sergeant-at-arms of National Association of Letter Carriers Branch 56, was sentenced in U.S. District Court for the Western District of Michigan to two years of probation, and was ordered to pay a $3,000 fine and a $100 special assessment, for embezzling funds from the Grand Rapids-based union.
+He previously paid restitution in the amount of $9,200.
+Cisek had pleaded guilty in August after being charged earlier that month.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡